lisazumana03/prp372s-semester1-digitalportfolio/README.md

 [📄 The CV evidence](docs/LisaZumanaCV.pdf)

 ### Reflection:
 Reflecting on the CV submission, I was expected to deliver up CV up to standards when applying for the job.

-When creating my CV, I did a section hour after hour to make the CV managable to maintain standards when creating the CV
+When creating my CV, I did a section hour after hour to make the CV managable to maintain standards when creating the CV.